MADS508/labs/README.md

 ```

 # Using Github with Sagemaker for your project
-If you are having trouble connecitng your project github repo to Sagemaker, give this a watch.
+If you are having trouble connecting your project github repo to Sagemaker, give this a watch.
 [<img src="img/youtube_screen.png" width="100%">](https://youtu.be/D6U8BkEAM1c)

 # Creating Athena Tables for Multiple Datasets